c-stop/cstop-netlify-cms-react/content/pages/services.md

     #### HIGHLY TRAINED AND EXPERIENCED

     Proper training is vital for success when maintaining compliance on set.
 Our teams are experienced industry professionals, outfitted and trained in essential safety equipment, and highly educated and certified in safe set practices.
 Because of our strong production background, we communicate and work well with studio executives, producers, production managers, production coordinators, location scouts, AD's, and staff.
-We are here to assist in any way needed, including sourcing companies for testing during pre-production.
+We look forward to giving you, your clients, staff, crew and talent peace of mind (and also a mask or two).
 We look forward to giving your crew and talent peace of mind (even a mask or two).
   belowServicesTitle: DON’T SEE WHAT YOU NEED?
   belowServicesBody: We understand each project’s needs can vastly differ.
 Reach
     out to us for custom and innovative health & safety strategies.
 Staying